At a Glance

 Ph.D. students from all departments are eligible if the focus of the dissertation has an area studies and/or language component.

-Fund dissertation research in other countries, in modern foreign languages and area studies for periods of six- to 12-months.
+Funds dissertation research abroad in modern foreign languages and area studies for six or twelve months

 - STEP #1: Complete this interest and eligibility form.

 - STEP #2: Review FAQ and Student Applicant Instructions.

 - STEP #3: Align research statement with the Technical Review Committee Form.